 Ready To Visit?

 So are you in love with Samoa by now?
-Though this magical destination has so many more things to see and do, those were the absolute top things to do in Samoa.
+Though this magical destination has so much more things to see and do, those were the absolute top things to do in Samoa.
 If you’re planning to visit, it means you have excellent taste.
-Start planning your holiday in Samoa with the Samoa Travel Guide, filled with useful tips, sample itineraries and in depth guides to the major islands!
+Start planning your holiday in Samoa with the Samoa Travel Guide, filled with useful tips, sample itineraries, and in-depth guides to the major islands!